neildickinson/ndksn/README.md

 The 'Amount to Pay' field is disabled -you don't want user changing the total, I have slightly greyed this out to indicate this.

 I've added some affordance on the 'Pay Now' button.
 I have also removed the 'Cancel' button, i counldn't thibnk of a reason why this action would be needed.

+From yesterday meeting.
+Regarding the worst food I have tasted, I once had Crystallised Ginger, it was truly the most disgusting food I have ever tasted.